 Don’t let Fido get fanged!

-Every year, the Friends of Douglas County Sheriff’s K-9 Unit hosts a special Rattlesnake Avoidance Clinic to educate dog owners on how to best protect your pooches from this common Colorado canine menace.
+Every year, the Friends of Douglas County Sheriff’s K-9 Unit hosts a special Rattlesnake Avoidance Clinic to educate dog owners on how to best protect their pooches from this common Colorado canine menace.

-The clinic costs $95 and is a perennial sell-out – all proceeds go to support the non-profit Friends of Douglas County Sheriff’s K-9 Unit organization.
-The clinic ran June 15-16, but if you missed it this year, don’t fret, we’re here to help with this list of 6 Things To Know About Keeping Your Dog Safe from Rattlesnakes.
+The clinic costs $115 and is a perennial sell-out – all proceeds go to support the non-profit Friends of Douglas County Sheriff's K-9 Unit organization.
+The clinic this year will be held June 10–11 and is already sold out, but don't fret; we're here to help!
+Here is a list of 6 Things To Know About Keeping Your Dog Safe from Rattlesnakes.

 Snakes like to sun themselves.